sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 whether or not Veresta has found errors in the project.
 Check the job log for Veresta's detailed result.

-{{< figure alt="Gitlab CI job log" src="/img/tech/veresta-gitlab-joblog.png" >}}
+{{< figure alt="GitLab CI job log" src="/img/tech/veresta-gitlab-joblog.png" >}}

-## Presenting the results with Gitlab Code Quality
+## Presenting the results with GitLab Code Quality

 In this section, we'll present a nicer alternative to checking Veresta's result in the job.
-Gitlab has a plugin called [Code Quality](https://docs.gitlab.com/ee/ci/testing/code_quality.html) which analyzes code for quality and reports the result.
+GitLab has a plugin called [Code Quality](https://docs.gitlab.com/ee/ci/testing/code_quality.html) which analyzes code for quality and reports the result.
 The Code Quality doesn't support HDL languages by itself, but it can pick up